 HOW TO GET TO SAGUARO

-Saguaro National Park is most visited from the nearby population center of Tucson, or from the large city of Phoenix, AZ (1.5 hour drive).
+Saguaro National Park is most often visited from the nearby population center of Tucson.
+It’s about a 1.5 hour drive from the large city of Phoenix, AZ.
 It is a one hour drive between the east and western districts of the park.

 WHERE TO STAY NEAR SAGUARO

 There are no accommodations in the park which can be accessed by vehicle, only small backcountry campgrounds.
-Most visitors will stay in the nearby city of Tucson.
+Most visitors will stay in the nearby city of Tucson, where there are plenty of hotels to choose from.
 Here are a few options I recommend:

 - Hampton Inn & Suites: Comfortable and affordable hotel located not far from the eastern section of the park.